Yann-Situ/PSSFFS2KXX/README.md

 * [.]
 Need to implement Tilemap interactive objects rotation and flips.
 * [ ] On **baskets**, a ball that bounces on the ring can do multiple goals.
 * [ ] If multiple explosion breaks the same bloc, it can spawn copies.
+* [ ] Jitter animation when passing from a transition_in to transition_out using rooms.

 ### Potential Glitches
 * [ ] Pressing **jump** and **dunkdash** just before landing can result in small dunkdash/jump.